NickEngmann/Incentive/README.md

 1) go to "chrome://extensions/"</br>
 2) Enable Developer Mode </br>
 3) Select "Load Unpacked Extension" </br>
-4) Locate the Folder named "extension" in doctrinr and press enter </br>
+4) Locate the Folder named "extension" in Incentive and press enter </br>
 5) Click on the Icon to Customize With Your Age/Goal.

 * [@nickengmann](https://github.com/nickengmann)